Novi Dvori: World War II and after

 After the Yugoslav defeat in the April War of 1941, and formation of Nazi puppet state Independent State of Croatia, the castle became a residence of Ante Pavelić.
-In that period a terrace was added to the southern side of the manor.
-After the end of war, the estate was turned into an Agricultural High School.
-The castle was renovated during the 1960s, while school continued to operate on this location until 1977., when it relocated to Zagreb leaving the estate empty.
-The tombs were looted again by vandals in 1987. who also, in this occasion desecrated the remains of Josip Jelačić, his brother Antun and his little daughter Anica.
+In that period, a terrace was added to the southern side of the manor.
+After the end of the war, the estate was turned into an Agricultural High School.
+The castle was renovated during the 1960s, while school continued to operate on this location until 1977., when it relocated to Zagreb, leaving the estate empty.
+The tombs were looted again by vandals in 1987 who also, in this occasion, desecrated the remains of Josip Jelačić, his brother Antun and his little daughter Anica.

 Contemporary period

 In May 2017, it was announced that City of Zaprešić secured 40 million HRK from European Union funds in order to completely renovate the manor.
 After the restoration, the manor will be used as a residential space for ceremonial occasions and various exhibitions.